NightsProject/Dentica/README.md

 - Treatment History Management: Comprehensive tracking of treatment details linked to appointments.
 - Billing & Payment Management: Automated bill generation, payment processing, and financial record keeping.
 - Reports & Analytics: Real-time reporting capabilities to drive insights into clinic operations.
-- User Authentication: Role-based access control (with the dentist as the primary user and receptionist as a secondary user) to ensure secure system access.